eeshannarula29/structlinks/index.md

 - [Depth First Search](https://eeshannarula29.github.io/structlinks/searching)
 - [Dijkstra's Search](https://eeshannarula29.github.io/structlinks/searching)

-# Contribute to NetLinks
+# Contribute to StructLinks
 We are very glad 😃 that you want to contribute to our project.
 We welcome you to our communtiy.
-Please check our [GuideToContributing](https://github.com/eeshannarula29/NetLinks/blob/main/CONTRIBUTING.md) page for further information on how you can contribute.
+Please check our [GuideToContributing](https://github.com/eeshannarula29/structlinks/blob/main/CONTRIBUTING.md) page for further information on how you can contribute.

 # Learn Github
 These are some resourses you can use to learn the basics of Github.
 You can always come to the [Discussion board](https://github.com/eeshannarula29/NetLinks/discussions) to discuss the concepts you lernt or have problems with.